majestic53/c65/readme.md

 |Light-Green|0D   |0, 255, 127, 255  |
 |Light-Blue |0E   |255, 127, 0, 255  |
 |Light-Grey |0F   |160, 160, 160, 255|

-__NOTE__: Any pixels that exceed the maximum color values in the above table will be converted to black.

 Usage
 =